 “My classes this year are actually a little smaller.
 I have not been impacted by an increased number of students in my classroom, like others have.
 But I know others have been impacted by it,” Julian said.

 Junior Izel Etkin-Macias estimates that some of her classes have as many as five more people than they’ve had in the past.
-She says that, as a result, she gets less attention from her teachers and she wishes they were smaller.
+She said that, as a result, she gets less attention from her teachers and she wishes they were smaller.

 “It’s harder to feel like teachers can get around to anyone,” Etkin-Macias said.
 “It’s uncomfortable, [but] also I feel like you make more friends.
 It’s worse for my education, though.”